TheWiredLobby/TheWiredLobby.github.io/_posts/SimRacing/2024-03-14-change-map copy.md

 ## Changing Tracks Multiplier / Single Player
-Changing tracks on single player is a lot more time intensive and indepth so it is recommended that you use multiple server to seperate players
+Changing tracks on single player is a lot more time intensive and indepth if not already setup so it is recommended that you use multiple servers to seperate players if needed

 ## Multiplayer
 1. First stop the server from running and make sure no Pods are currently connected to it